Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Interaction-resolved Quantum Optimal Control

 \subsection{Non-diagonal Three-Qubit Entangler}

-We now apply the phase invariants based control framework of Sec.~\ref{sec:control_objective_phase_invariants} to synthesize an example \emph{non-diagonal} three-qubit entangling gate by performing the optimization in a diagonalizing frame.
+We now apply the phase-invariant control framework of Sec.~\ref{sec:control_objective_phase_invariants} to synthesize a non-diagonal three-qubit entangling gate by performing the optimization in a diagonalizing frame.
 The target operation is

-which also generates a GHZ state up to local phases and thus produces genuine tripartite entanglement ~\cite{coffman2000distributed,dur2000three}.
-This target gate is not naturally diagonal and will therefore serve as an explicit example for the usage of our framework, highlighting its functionality in a diagonal frame for arbitrary gates. \\
+which also generates a GHZ state up to local phases and thus produces genuine tripartite entanglement~\cite{coffman2000distributed,dur2000three}.
+This target gate is not naturally diagonal and therefore serves as an explicit example of the framework in a diagonalizing frame for arbitrary gates. \\

+As before, we simulate a solid-state register consisting of an NV electronic spin ($A$) coupled to two proximal $^{13}$C nuclear spins ($B$, $C$), with the $^{14}$N nuclear spin fixed in a spectator $m_I$ manifold.
+The system dynamics are described by the effective Hamiltonian in Eq.~\eqref{eq:H_NV_RWA_main}, and the microwave control fields are parameterized according to Eq.~\eqref{eq:pulse_parametrization_example}.
+We therefore again consider the projected propagator $U^{A\otimes B\otimes C}_{(\mathrm{pulse})}(\mathbf p,T)$, corresponding to the restriction of the full propagator $U_{\mathrm{pulse}}(\mathbf p,T)$ defined in Eq.~\eqref{eq:U_pulse_definition} to the logical $A\!\otimes\!B\!\otimes\!C$ subspace.\\